visitor-sign-in

 - Visitor sign-in, employee in/out, deliveries, and host notifications

-- Publicly listed pricing starting around $50+/location/month as of April 2026; verify at swipedon.com before purchasing
+- Publicly listed pricing; verify at SwipedOn’s pricing page before purchasing

 Where it falls short: Less feature breadth than Lobbytrack or Envoy.
 The opinionated scope is the strength and the limitation — if you need watch lists, evac lists, or a deep badge designer, you’ll outgrow it.
 US presence is smaller than InstaCheckin or Envoy.